nicholasgower/PlanetsLib/README.md

 -   `PlanetsLib.technology_icons_moon` - Creates standardized icons for moon discovery
 -   A new Factoriopedia row below planets with subgroup `satellites`.

-### Surface Temperature System
+### Surface Temperature

-The library implements a standardized temperature system for planetary surfaces.
+The library implements a temperature surface condition for planetary surfaces.
 Default temperatures (in Kelvin):

 | Surface         | Temperature |
 | --------------- | ----------- |